 We find it difficult to find any moral case for this rather cavalier use of interest rates simply to satisfy the amoral theories of monetarists.
 And politicians??

-Alternative methods for controlling inflation have been alluded to above.
+There are alternative methods for controlling inflation .
 One suggestion, rationing, is however probably too impractical in the modern, global world.

 We argue elsewhere that taxation is inherently a “good thing”.
 How then should it be considered for use in this context?
 Surely yes, because the results are to ask everybody to contribute to a good result: just as they do when using taxation to pay for the police etc.

 For if “the intention” (of countering inflation) “is to reduce households’ and firms’ willingness to buy goods and services” then surely the best and quickest way to do such is to transfer “surplus” funds from household and firms to Treasury reserves?
 Provided that such reserves are used as increasing reserves and/or decreasing government debt: and not used for increased government spending.

 Of course there will be objections.
 Industry likes to plan long.
 But which does it hate worst?
 Inflation or short-term tax increases?
 And the individual / household.
 Is it better (perhaps he/she might not think so!) to have to cancel a weekend break to the sun because tax has risen – or to allow inflation to damage the rest of their livelihood?

 And there are practical difficulties.
 Various international and national treaties.
 The semi-sacred annual taxation rating periods.